Creating a Personal Budget In 5 Steps

 One major plus of the online calculator version is that you won’t feel like you are doing an oversimplified budget because there are plenty of details included.
-Not only do you have main categories, but within each one you’ll be required to fill in amounts for things like cosmetics and toiletries, as well as council rates and cell phone payments.
+Not only do you have main categories, but within each one, you’ll be required to fill in amounts for things like cosmetics, toiletries, council rates, and mobile phone payments.

-While you need to keep this in mind when you first set up and start to use it, it’s also a really great tool to make changes to budget easily.
+While you need to keep this in mind when you first set up and start to use the tool, it’s also really great for making quick changes.
 If, for example, you find that your utility category just isn’t enough and every month you’re going over, then you can adjust it on the annual tab.

-Each month’s tab allows you to simply input expenses and then it tabulates where you are at on each category and how much money you have left for the month.
+Each month’s tab allows you to simply input expenses and watch the magic happen.
+It will tabulate where you are at in each category and how much money you have left for the month.
 Easy to use and fill out!